MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ```

 ### -MessageCopyForSendOnBehalfEnabled
 The MessageCopyForSendOnBehalfEnabled parameter specifies whether to copy the sender for messages that are sent from a mailbox by users that have the "send on behalf of" permission.
+This parameter is available only for shared mailboxes.
 Valid values are:

 - $true: When a user sends a message from the mailbox by using the "send on behalf of" permission, a copy of the message is sent to the sender's mailbox.